CiaranGruber/Object-Orientated-Library/README.md

 ### Classes

 Classes are the main containers used to hold all the features when creating a type.
 The class files are used to hold all information about a type as well as the functions used to create and initialise the type.
 The structure used in the example package should be followed when creating classes.
-In addition to the End User commands, there are a set of developer commands, primarily used to add classes to the program handler
+In addition to the End User commands, there are a set of developer commands, primarily used to add classes to the program handler.
+When creating classes/adding them to the class handler, a check should first be done to see if the class already exists, and if so, to not recreate it.

+_Note: Classes that use Unmanaged data should override the 'reset_data' non-static function provided by the Object class by default.
+Other classes will automatically use the Object implementation unless overridden_

 <u>Commands</u>

 * `new_class` - Used to create a new class with the specified details and add it to the program handler automatically
+* `class_exists` - Used to test if the class already exists within the class handler
 * `init_class` - Initialises the member fields handler, class variable handler, function and static function handler

 ### Functions